rikoz/simplepay-wordpress/readme.txt

 == Changelog ==

+= 1.3.0 (March 22, 2016) =

+- Added encryption key to button URLs
+- Added redirect url to button parameters
+- Fixed bug when reenabling the plugin with an already configured checkout page

 = 1.2.1 (February 25, 2016) =

 - Added style configuration to button

 = 1.2.0 (February 24, 2016) =